Old Bering Sea: Excavation sites

 The sites containing Old Bering Sea objects are typically large mounds and middens or cemeteries with hundreds of graves, often framed by bowhead whale mandibles and floored with wooden planks, hewn out of driftwood.
 Very few graves contain elaborate grave offerings; sufficiently few for some archaeologists to infer the existence of hierarchical groups, including powerful whaling captains and/or shamans, some of whom were women.

 Origins

-The origins of Old Bering Sea remains poorly known, although its chronology can be tentatively established from several localities across Bering Strait.
-The earliest materials termed OBS are dated before 400 BC from mortuary remains at Ekven.
-The peak of the culture was between 200 and 600 AD, although no firm chronology is yet well-accepted by researchers.
+The origins of Old Bering Sea remain poorly known, although its chronology can be tentatively established from several localities across Bering Strait, especially the Ekven cemetery in Chukotka.
+The earliest materials termed OBS may be dated ca. 200 BC from mortuary remains at Ekven.
+The peak of the culture was between AD 400 and 900, as established from calibrated ages at both Mayughaaq and Ekven, indicating that its age is younger than previously believed.
 The OBS culture is believed to have developed into the Punuk culture in Siberia and to the Birnirk culture in north Alaska.
 The Old Bering Sea culture is also considered the earliest indication of the Thule culture.

+A 2019 genetic analysis concluded that between 2,700 and 4,900 years ago, the ancestors of the Thule emerged in Alaska through admixture between the Paleo-Eskimo and the Ocean Bay Tradition and that these ancestors subsequently migrated back to Siberia where they became the Old Bering Sea, only to eventually return to Alaska.